-Our pipeline of new Fuel Stops planned for 2020 includes sites in Northland, Auckland, Coromandel, Manawatu, Wellington, and throughout the South Island.
+Our pipeline of new Fuel Stops planned includes sites in Auckland, Manawatu, Wellington, and the South Island.
 Keep updated on our openings here or on Facebook.

 Waitomo wave hitting Whangamata

-Waitomo Group is making waves in Whangamata today, bringing much-needed fuel price competition and choice to the iconic Coromandel beach town with the opening of its Whangamata Fuel Stop.
+Waitomo Group is making waves in Whangamata, bringing much-needed fuel price competition and choice to the iconic Coromandel beach town with the opening of its Whangamata Fuel Stop.

 A market disruptor, the family-owned and operated Kiwi business is committed to delivering fairer fuel prices to New Zealanders, and is currently in national expansion mode, opening 10 new sites in the last year.

 Located on Casement Road, the unmanned 24-hour Fuel Stop offers retail and commercial customers Unleaded 91, Premium 95 and Diesel.
 The site officially opened at 10am, Monday 25 May.

 Managing Director Jimmy Ormsby said the opening of the Whangamata Fuel Stop is especially poignant in light of Covid-19 and its impact on Kiwis.